Workers' compensation insurance is designed to benefit both employers and their employees.

 If they have less than 10% ownership of the business they can be excluded only if they are not active in the business operations.

-For those Officers and Members that choose to be included, they are included at a capped payroll amount and not at their actual wages
+For those Officers and Members who choose to be included, they are included at a capped payroll amount and not at their actual wages

 For businesses in the construction industry, Colorado has additional insurance requirements.
 Failure to carry insurance can result in fines.